starryalley/Anduril2/README.md

 Since I plan to only work with my existing Anduril2 lights (see below list), I've deleted unrelated FW for other flashlights and many more stuffs from the huge repository.
 Basically I copied the ToyKeeper/ stuff from the original repo and removed unrelated hwdef and configs here.

-This repo contains my own changes to Anduril2 firmware for my 8 D4v2, a DW4, a SP10 Pro, and a TS10 (as of Jul, 2022).
+This repo contains my own changes to Anduril2 firmware for my 8 D4v2, 1 DW4, 3 SP10 Pro, and 2 TS10 (as of Oct, 2022).

-The following is the built targets used:
+The following is the build targets used:

 noctigon-kr4-nofet: